syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Brushes.md

 ## Solid Brush

-Solid brush is used to fill an object with solid color.
-Essential PDF supports drawing shapes on PDF document with solid brush using [PdfSolidBrush](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfSolidBrush.html) class.
+The solid brush is used to fill an object with solid color.
+Essential PDF supports drawing shapes on PDF document with solid brush using the [PdfSolidBrush](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfSolidBrush.html) class.
 The following code snippet illustrates this.

 {% tabs %}
 {% highlight C# %}